graezykev/normalise-your-git-commit-and-push/steps.md

 ```

-And commit again and it will work:
+Commit again, it will work.

 ![alt text](images/image-4.png)